NorESMhub/NorESM/doc/model-description/cism_model.rst

 CISM in NorESM2
 =========
 We have recently started to develop and use CISM as a coupled component in NorESM2, which is work in progress.
-A number of coupled experiments have alreayd been set up, but are still being analyesd and tested.
+A number of coupled experiments have already been set up, but are still being analyzed and tested.
 We will update this documentation as the work towards a fully scientifically supported coupled climate - ice sheet configuration progresses and matures.

 References
 ^^^^^